koskei-kipkoech/Recipe-CLI-App/README.md

 ## Acknowledgements

 - Inspired by the need to simplify recipe and ingredient management.
-- Built with Python and SQLAlchemyand Alembic.
+- Built with Python, SQLAlchemyand, Alembic and Click.